 distillate: A liquid condensed from vapor in distillation, including diesel and jet fuel.

 drilling mud/fluid: Drilling mud/fluid is used to lubricate well drills and transport cut material to the surface, among other uses.

-DRIP: Gibson's dividend reinvestment program which was suspended in 2015.
+DRIP: Gibson's dividend reinvestment program which was suspended on August 6, 2015.